Moving Non-Communicable Disease Care Forward

 The GHI aims to deliver clear outcomes in line with the UN Sustainable Development Goals 3 (Good Health & Well Being) and 17 (Partnerships for the Goals).
-The collaboration is currently in its pilot phase in the Greater Accra Region of Ghana, and if proven successful, the GHI will be rolled out to the entire country of Ghana before expanding to other African countries.
+Following the successful implementation of the pilot phase in the Greater Accra Region, the GHI is now in its roll-out phase covering the entire country.

 The precise targets of the GHI rollout in Ghana are as follows:

 - Up to 80 low-level community-based health facilities improved